All right, let’s be honest here: How often do you read an article and then look at the author box to see who wrote it?

 Almost never, right?

 We all know that one of the most effective ways to get exposure and traffic for your blog is by being published on other sites.
 Whether it’s a guest post for another blog or an article submission to a site like Huffington Post, it can bring massive traffic to your blog.

-That’s why it’s really important that your byline gets attention and draws people into learning more about you (or at least about your blog!)
+That’s why knowing how to write an author bio that gets attention and draws people into learning more about you (or at least about your blog!) is SO important.